Arizona Railway Museum

 It was founded and incorporated as a non-profit organization in 1983.
 It is dedicated to the railroads of Arizona and the Southwestern United States.
 It has an extensive collection railroad rolling stock and artifacts.
 Two of items on display are listed in the National Register of Historic Places, they are the "Southern Pacific Railroad Locomotive No. SP 2562" and "Tender No. 8365" and the "Railroad Steam Wrecking Crane and Tool Car".

-Museum gallery

-The following images are of the Arizona Railway Museum and its exhibits which include two cars listed in the National Register of Historic Places.